Security practices

 Any customer data in Atlassian cloud products is encrypted in transit over public networks using TLS 1.2+ with Perfect Forward Secrecy (PFS) to protect it from unauthorized disclosure or modification.
 Our implementation of TLS enforces the use of strong ciphers and key-lengths where supported by the browser.

-Data drives on servers holding customer data and attachments in Jira Software Cloud, Jira Service Management Cloud, Jira, Bitbucket Cloud, Confluence Cloud, Statuspage, Opsgenie, and Trello use full disk, industry-standard AES-256 encryption at rest.
+Data drives on servers holding customer data and attachments in Jira Software Cloud, Jira Service Management Cloud, Jira, Bitbucket Cloud, Confluence Cloud, Statuspage, Opsgenie, Trello, Loom, Compass and Rovo use full disk, industry-standard AES-256 encryption at rest.
 Please refer to the Atlassian Trust Roadmap to keep up to date with our platform updates.

 Key management